simonverret/simonverret.github.io/_posts/2019-03-19-carrier-density-antiferromagnet.md

 If we open the AF gap and keep the chemical potential fixed, both volumes get smaller.
 This change in size usually results in a change of doping.
 In the AF mean-field picture, there is no garantee that these reductions cancel each other to preserve $p=q-x$.
 In fact, in computations, one needs to readjust the chemical potential for every value of gap considered, to find $p$ again in the reconstructed system.
 This is important: the carrier number is not $p$ because the pocket has a volume of $p$, it is $p$ because we want the doping in the whole system to be conserved.

 The reason that the Hall number goes from $1+p$ to $p$, in the AF scenario, is that the upper band, the one associated with the blue electon pockets, completely leaves the Fermi surface at some point.
 The single band with $1+p$ carriers loses $1$ entire carrier per unit-cell when undergoing the reconstruction.
-The leftover lower band, associated with the red hole pockets, contains $p$ carrier, not because the leftover volume is $p$, but because it has to be $p$ if we want a doping of $p$ in the new two-band system.
+The leftover lower band, associated with the red hole pockets, contains $p$ carrier, not because the leftover volume is $p$ (for a given chemical potential), but because we want a doping of $p$ in the new two-band system.

 In cuprates, antiferromagnetism does not extend that far in doping, and thus this picture should not hold.
 However, if Mott physics is involved, there is a good change that the split in two bands remains a good approximation to explain some experiments.
 What remains unclear, in that case, is if the upper band will remain a sharp band, or become incoherent spectral weight, and also if the bottom band will actually form a close pocket.
 To my knowledge, these remain open questions.